davidxmoody/davidxmoody.com/src/cv.md

 ### Edubase web scraper (2011)

 - Simple web scraper written in Java using regular expressions
-- It exported contact information for schools, saving a lot of time for a small publishing company
+- It exported school contact information, saving a lot of time for a small publishing company

 ### Project Kilo: recognising molecules from photographs (2010)